hgarza910/Data_Analytics_Capstone/README.md

 | F1    	  | 88%             	  |   99%     	  |
 | AUC   	  | 87%             	  |   99%     	  |

-Based on the Random Forest model, satisfaction level, tenure, and the hours worked were the most influential features when determining if an employee was going to quit.

 ## Business Understanding

 ## Data Understanding